 No one is your property.
 This life span gave you and your loved one an opportunity to be close to each other.
 So, be nice to each other while you are alive.
 Help your loved ones as much as you can.
 Share life experiences.
 Communicate frequently with honesty, sincerity, and compassion.
 Basically, live a stress-free live for yourself and others.

 NOTE: This advice is for your loved ones: relatives or friends.
-But, if someone is mean to you, you don’t have to be nice to them.
+However, if someone is mean to you, you don’t have to be nice to them.
 Dig deep and figure out if you want to continue the relationship or not.

 When a loved one dies, feel the emotion of SEPARATION.
 Let it out….